busecolak/k8s-hello-world/README.md

 Once they are installed, you can run the playbook with:

     ansible-playbook -i inventory main.yml

+To expose service on localhost:11130, you can run following command:

+    ansible-playbook -i inventory expose.yml

 Once you're finished testing the Nodejs Hello World app in the Kubernetes cluster, you can run the following commands to delete the necessary resources: